trawlergeek/Retro3DCases/README.md

 # Retro3DCases
 3D Printer Files for enclosing some retro-computer boards...

-UPDATE: All Autodesk(tm) Fusio360 design Files are removed.
+UPDATE: All Autodesk(tm) Fusio360 design files are removed.
 All new design files will be based on DS Solidworks(tm).

 ## SC126 Compact v1